 - leaving it as is from the grocery store (guilty AF)

-- Unwrap the cilantro from the bundle and shake off any excess water (in a sink or outside).
+- After purchasing and coming home, unwrap the cilantro from the bundle and shake off any excess water that you may have brought home (in a sink or outside).

-- Cut the ends off of the cilantro; any yellow or brown ends/leaves should be discarded.
+- Cut the ends off of the cilantro and take out any yellow or brown ends/leaves.

-- Grab this towel and lay it flat on dry counter space.
+- Grab this towel or something similar and lay it flat on a counter space.